perfect-pisces-1901/Chaindora/README.md

 to bypass the hash.
 This project is just a sketch-of-concept!

 ## Installation
+  - Make sure you have the MetaMask extension in your browser and create an account if don't have one
   - npm install
   - npm run seed
   - npm start